johanneszab/TumblTwo/README.md

 # TumblTwo
-TumblTwo, an Improved Fork of TumblOne, a Tumblr Image Crawler.
+TumblTwo, an Improved Fork of TumblOne, a Tumblr Image Downloader.
 ___
 TumblTwo, a TumblOne Fork:
-TumblTwo is an image crawler for the Bloghoster Tumblr.com largely based on TumblOne by Helena Craven.
+TumblTwo is an image downloader for the Bloghoster Tumblr.com largely based on TumblOne by Helena Craven.
 After supplying a url, the tool will search and download all types of images in a given resolution.
 You can simultaneously download from multiple blogs and enqueue others.